Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 ## Issues/Bug Reports

+**Please note: Soon I will be making the transition to sourcehut in the near future.
+I will keep the github repo open as a mirror however and will occasionally check for issues/prs.**

 Please use the [issues](https://github.com/Theory-of-Everything/nii-nvim/issues) page on the GitHub repository to report bugs/issues.
 Keep all issue reports on-topic and relevant to the project.

+Issue reports will be moving to the sr.ht [issue tracker](https://todo.sr.ht/~theorytoe/nii-nvim-bugs) in due time. this works *mostly* similar to github's issues tracker.

 <a name="code-conventions"></a>